Springer helps Jays sweep before Yesavage debut | Globalnews.ca

-TORONTO – Another big outing from the Toronto Blue Jays’ oldest player, George Springer, has set the stage for the newest in Trey Yesavage.
+TORONTO – Another big outing from one of the Toronto Blue Jays’ oldest players has set the stage for the newest.

-Before throttling the Baltimore Orioles 11-2 to sweep the three-game weekend series on Sunday, the Blue Jays announced the 22-year-old Yesavage will make his debut in Tampa Bay against the Rays on Monday.
+Before throttling the Baltimore Orioles 11-2 to sweep the three-game weekend series on Sunday, the Blue Jays announced 22-year-old Trey Yesavage will make his debut in Tampa Bay against the Rays on Monday.

-Yesavage watched from the dugout as the 35-year-old Springer smacked a homer and two doubles for two more RBIs in his remarkable comeback season.
+Yesavage watched from the dugout as 35-year-old George Springer smacked a homer and two doubles for two more RBIs in his remarkable comeback season.

-“I still can’t believe he didn’t make the all-star team,” Toronto manager John Schneider said.
+“I still can’t believe he didn’t make the all-star team,” Toronto manager John Schneider said of Springer.
 “His numbers speak for themselves.”

 Springer smashed his team-leading 29th homer and hit the 75-RBI mark.
 His .949 OPS trails only New York Yankees outfielder Aaron Judge (1.120) and Los Angeles Dodgers slugger Shohei Ohtani (1.006) in Major League Baseball.

-Note: Note to readers:This is a corrected story.
-A previous version incorrectly said George Springer is the oldest player on the Blue Jays.